Mihai-Solescu/data-pipeline-fwk/docs/instructions/storage.md

 - `HDF5Backend`: Implements `StorageBackend` for HDF5 files.
 - Storage policies and error handling.

+**File Organization:**
+All storage component files should be placed under the `+pipeline/+storage/` directory for modularity and clarity:

+- `+pipeline/+storage/StorageManager.m`
+- `+pipeline/+storage/StorageBackend.m`
+- `+pipeline/+storage/HDF5Backend.m`

+This keeps the storage subsystem organized as its own package within the framework.

 ## 2. Implementation Steps

 ### 2.1.
 StorageBackend Interface